prameetc/react-image-uploader/README.md

 |`test:watch`       |Runs `test` in watch mode to re-run tests when changed|
 |`lint`             |[Lints](http://stackoverflow.com/questions/8503559/what-is-linting) the project for potential errors|
 |`lint:fix`         |Lints the project and [fixes all correctable errors](http://eslint.org/docs/user-guide/command-line-interface.html#fix)|

-## Additional Comments

-* Redux Form is used to render the dynamic form
-* Axios is used for the API calls
-* Bootstrap 4 is used for styling